SNodeC/snode.c/README.md

 -   SocketContextFactory
 -   SocketContext

-Let\'s have a look at how these three components a related to each other by implementing a simple networking application.
+Let\'s have a look at how these three components are related to each other by implementing a simple networking application.

 ## An \"Echo\" Application